paynl/magento2-graphql/README.md

 ## paynlRefundTransaction

 The paynlRefundTransaction mutation refunds the order. <br/>
+This mutation requires an INTEGRATION or ADMIN Authorization token to be used. <br/>
 This mutation expects the `pay_order_id` and the `amount`.
 It will return [#PaynlResultOutput](#paynlresultoutput)

 ## paynlCaptureTransaction

 The paynlCaptureTransaction captures the order.<br/>
+This mutation requires an INTEGRATION or ADMIN Authorization token to be used. <br/>
 This mutation expects the `pay_order_id` and optionally the `amount`.
 It will return [#PaynlResultOutput](#paynlresultoutput)

 ## paynlVoidTransaction

 The paynlVoidTransaction mutation voids the order.<br/>
+This mutation requires an INTEGRATION or ADMIN Authorization token to be used. <br/>
 This mutation expects the `pay_order_id`.
 It will return [#PaynlResultOutput](#paynlresultoutput)

 ## paynlPayLink